Steps to sell FSBO | Pros and cons | Money-saving alternatives

 Once you and the buyer agree to the purchase terms, the next step is to sign the offer.

 The buyer or their agent will likely send the offer digitally, using e-signature software like DigiSign.
-Keep an eye on your inbox for an email prompting you to sign the “Offer to Purchase.”
+Look in your inbox for an email prompting you to sign the "Offer to Purchase."

 Read the contract, and consider reviewing it with a real estate professional or attorney before signing.
 After you sign it, start fulfilling your part of the contract.